Jammy2211/PyAutoLens/README.rst

     lens_galaxy = al.Galaxy(redshift=0.5, mass=mass)

     """
-    The source galaxy has an EllExponential LightProfile and is at redshift 1.0.
+    The source galaxy has an elliptical exponential light profile and is at redshift 1.0.
     """
     disk = al.lp.EllExponential(
         centre=(0.3, 0.2),